Bijoy Krishna Goswami: Initiation into Ajapa Sadhana

 In his search for a Guru, Gosaiji joined various sects and schools of Hindu spiritualism.
 He associated with disciplines as diverse as Baul, Kapalik, Kartabhaja etc. He met Sri Ramakrishna Paramahamsa in Dakshineswar during this period on 27 October 1882 AD.
-On seeing Gosaiji, Sri Ramakrishna remarked, "When the soul soars high in the sky, why to keep the body in a cage?" - The indication was that it was time for Gosaiji to resign from the duty-bound job of a priest of Brahmo Samaj and lead a free life of an ascetic.
-He also met other leading saints of that time including Yogiraj Gambhir Nath, Siddha Caitanya Das Babaji of Nabadwip, Siddha Bhagavan Das Babaji of Kalna and Mahatma Trailanga Swami.
+On seeing Gosaiji, Sri Ramakrishna remarked, "When the soul soars high in the sky, why to keep the body in a cage?" – The indication was that it was time for Gosaiji to resign from the duty-bound job of a priest of Brahmo Samaj and lead a free life of an ascetic.
+He also met other saints of that time including Yogiraj Gambhir Nath, Siddha Caitanya Das Babaji of Nabadwip, Siddha Bhagavan Das Babaji of Kalna and Mahatma Trailanga Swami.

-Caitanya Das Babaji on being asked by Gosaiji about how to obtain Bhakti became emotionally ecstatic and replied - "Gosai, what did you say?
+Caitanya Das Babaji on being asked by Gosaiji about how to obtain Bhakti became ecstatic and replied - "Gosai, what did you say?
 You are the purveyor of Bhakti, and you ask how to get Bhakti?
 Whatever you may do now, I can see the marks of a devout Vaishnavite in you."

-None of these mahatmas, however, agreed to become Gosaiji's Guru, they instead told him that his Guru is waiting for the opportune moment to reveal himself.
+None of these mahatmas agreed to become Gosaiji's Guru, they instead stated that his Guru is waiting for the opportune moment to reveal himself.

 Gosaiji then met Mahatma Trailanga Swami in Benaras.
 A fascinating anecdote regarding this meeting was shared later by Gosaiji to his disciples.
-Gosaiji said that the first meeting with the mahatma left him flabbergasted - Tailanga Swami was worshipping Lord Shiva using his urine as the holy Ganga water!!
+Gosaiji said that the first meeting with the mahatma left him shocked as Tailanga Swami was worshipping Lord Shiva using his urine as Ganga water.
 The puritan Gosaiji attempted to leave without meeting the mahatma.
 However, Trailanga Swami caught up with him and asked him if he wanted initiation.
-Gosaiji refused to be initiated by the Swami, the burly mahatma then playfully lifted the able-bodied Gosaiji by the neck and took him to the Ganga and forcefully immersed him in the Ganga for three times, and initiated him with three mantras.
+Gosaiji refused to be initiated by the Swami, the mahatma then lifted the able-bodied Gosaiji by the neck and took him to the Ganga and immersed him in the Ganga for three times, and initiated him with three mantras.
 One for regular repetition, the second for remembrance when he was in trouble and the third, to the astonishment of Gosaiji was the same "Kula-Mantra" (A traditional mantra that passes down from generation to generation in a family).
 The mahatma revealed that although he had initiated him, he was not his Guru.
 These mantras would help draw Gosaiji's Guru towards him, shortening his waiting time.